 |PHIL 2210||Morals and Medicine||3|

-* March -- scoring of the applications will begin after February 25th, students selected will be notified by mail by the end of March.
+* March -- students selected will be notified by mail the first part of March.

 Check program website for updates.